Rapid Fire poster

 The inciting incident occurs at 11 minutes when Jake witnesses the murder of a pro-democracy activist at a fundraiser party.
 Crime boss Antonio Serrano and Chinese gang leader Tau are both present.
 Jake sees everything..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to The safe house is attacked by corrupt FBI agents working for Serrano.
+This reveals the protagonist's commitment to The safe house is attacked by corrupt FBI agents working for Serrano.
 Jake escapes with Mace Ryan, forced into the world of running and fighting.
 No turning back to his old life., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Jake and Mace uncover that FBI agents are corrupt and working with Serrano.
 False victory: they have information that could bring everyone down.
 Stakes raise - now fighting federal corruption too., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Mace is critically wounded or captured (whiff of death).
 Jake is alone, Karla is in danger, and the mentor figure who pushed him to act is gone.
-Jake's lowest point., indicates the protagonist at their lowest point.
+Jake's lowest point., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Jake accepts who he is - his father's son, a fighter.
 He combines his martial arts skills with newfound courage.
 He develops a plan to rescue Karla and take down both Serrano and the corrupt agents., demonstrating the transformation achieved throughout the journey.